 Early in the summer, the judges decide on a set of eight to ten finalists, which is published on the Foundation website and publicised via our social media and the press.
 The winners are announced at the Orwell Festival of Political Writing in July.

 Authors and journalists may only submit one entry per Prize, but there is no restriction on the number of entries which may be submitted by a single publisher or publication for a single Prize.

 The Blog Prize was discontinued in 2010.
 Jean Seaton wrote about why here.
 The Orwell Prize does not currently have plans to re-launch the Blog Prize.

 Keep an eye on our news, sign up to our newsletter or follow us on social media for up to date information.

 Unfortunately we are unable to provide feedback on entries due to the very large number of submissions that are made.

-The Orwell Prize receives on average around 200 entries for each of the Books Prize and the Journalism Prize.
+The Orwell Foundation receives around 200 entries for each award, give or take.